lucaspagepereira/lucaspagepereira.github.io/_pages/cv.md

 CONFERENCES (SELECTION)
 ======
-*Oct.2025*    Cultural boundaries and cultural participation in contemporary France.
+1. *Oct.2025*    Cultural boundaries and cultural participation in contemporary France.
 "Social classes under globalization: social, symbolic, and geographic spaces in a world in transition", ENS Paris-Saclay, 16 & 17 October 2025
-*Jul.2025*	  A Portuguese Reading of Bourdieu: Remarks on Bourdieu e seus livros.
+2. *Jul.2025*	  A Portuguese Reading of Bourdieu: Remarks on Bourdieu e seus livros.
 University of Porto.
-*Dec.2024*	  Social Anamorphosis: Social Classes and Social Inequalities in Brazil in the 2000s.
+3. *Dec.2024*	  Social Anamorphosis: Social Classes and Social Inequalities in Brazil in the 2000s.
 Data Geometric Analysis Lecture Series, ENS Paris–Saclay.
-*Oct.2024*	  Class Nomenclatures and the Evolution of Measures of Social Inequality in Brazil in the 2000s.
+4. *Oct.2024*	  Class Nomenclatures and the Evolution of Measures of Social Inequality in Brazil in the 2000s.
 GT09 – Social Studies of Quantification, ANPOCS.
-*Nov.2023*	  Socio-Occupational Categories in France and Brazil.
+5. *Nov.2023*	  Socio-Occupational Categories in France and Brazil.
 “Quantitativisme réflexif” Seminar, IDHE.S, ENS Paris–Saclay.
-*Oct.2023*	  Culture and Cultural Hierarchies in France: Methodological and Conceptual Challenges.
+6. *Oct.2023*	  Culture and Cultural Hierarchies in France: Methodological and Conceptual Challenges.
 47th ANPOCS Congress, Campinas, Brazil.
-*Sep.2023*	  Social Anamorphosis: The Evolution of Social Inequalities in Brazil in the 2000s.
+7. *Sep.2023*	  Social Anamorphosis: The Evolution of Social Inequalities in Brazil in the 2000s.
 CARME Conference, University of Bonn.
-*Sep.2023*	  Culture and Cultural Hierarchies in France: Methodological and Conceptual Challenges.
+8. *Sep.2023*	  Culture and Cultural Hierarchies in France: Methodological and Conceptual Challenges.
 Special Sociology of Education Seminar, Uppsala University, Sweden.
-*Sep.2023*	  On the Trail of Texts: Some Connections between GDA and LDA Models.
+9. *Sep.2023*	  On the Trail of Texts: Some Connections between GDA and LDA Models.
 HERO Research Seminar, Uppsala University, Sweden.
-*Jul.2023* 	  The Circulation and Articulation of Methods via a Digital Device.
+10. *Jul.2023* 	  The Circulation and Articulation of Methods via a Digital Device.
 TR 20 – Methods, 10th Congress of the French Sociological Association (AFS), Lyon, 4–7 July 2023.
-*June 2023* 	On the Trail of the Everyday Cultural Conversation: Benefits and Limitations of the Experience Sampling Method (ESM) in Sociology.
+11. *June 2023* 	On the Trail of the Everyday Cultural Conversation: Benefits and Limitations of the Experience Sampling Method (ESM) in Sociology.
 XX ISA World Congress, Melbourne, 25 June–1 July 2023.
-(Co-                    authors Marc Verboord, Bertille Decoupigny, Eva Pina Myrczik, and Neta Yodovich)
-*Apr.2023** 	Advocating for Culture on Social Media.
+12. *Apr.2023** 	Advocating for Culture on Social Media.
 INVENT Conference, Barcelona, 27–28 April 2023.
-*Nov.2022*	  Social Anamorphosis: Social Classes and Social Inequalities in Brazil in the 2000s.
+13. *Nov.2022*	  Social Anamorphosis: Social Classes and Social Inequalities in Brazil in the 2000s.
 Special Sociology of Education Seminar, Uppsala University, 16 November 2022.
-*Nov.2022*	  Do Social Inequalities Influence Different Types of Cultural Practices in the Same Way?
-Institute of Advanced Studies, Loughborough University, 17 November 2022. (co-authors Predrag Cvetičanin,                 Frédéric Lebaron, Inga Tomić, Željka Zdravković).
+14. *Nov.2022*	  Do Social Inequalities Influence Different Types of Cultural Practices in the Same Way?
+Institute of Advanced Studies, Loughborough University, 17 November 2022.